HardisonCo/.github/international/palau/pw-health/hms-red/index.md

 ## Integration Points

-This document outlines how HMS-RED is integrated with pw_Health systems in Palau.
+This document outlines how HMS-RED is integrated with pw-health systems in Palau.